Dan Walker (politician): Later life and death

 After his release from prison in 1989, Walker moved to San Diego.
-He found work as a subordinated paralegal.
+He found work as a paralegal.
 Walker also began writing.
-In 2003, it was reported that he was writing for six hours a day and had several writing projects in the works, including a cookbook for couples and A Government Gone Bad, an Historical Account of the Mob and the Machine, focusing on corrupt politicians and outlaws in Illinois.
-By 2007, he had written several books and published at least three.
+In 2003, it was reported that he was writing for six hours a day and had several writing projects in the works, including a cookbook for couples.
+By 2007, he had written several books, and published at least three.
 In January 2001, Walker requested a pardon from outgoing President Bill Clinton, but his request was not granted.
 In 2007, he published The Maverick and the Machine, in which he discussed his political career, his experiences in prison, and his business and law troubles.
 Of the latter, he wrote "I knew this was against regulations, but, like most businessmen, I saw a huge difference between a law and a regulation."
 After his plea deal was reached in 1987, Walker stated, "I have broken the law and pleaded guilty, I have deep regrets and no excuses."
-Walker died on April 29, 2015 at a veterans hospital in Chula Vista, California from heart failure, aged 92.
+Walker died on April 29, 2015, at a veterans hospital in Chula Vista, California, from heart failure, aged 92.